atishay/atishay.github.io/content/blog/47-async-snippets/index.md

 *Caveat* `array.forEach` cannot have `await`.
 Since it returns nothing, we cannot wait for anything.
 In modern JS, there is little reason to use `array.forEach`.
 A `for..of` loop is better in almost all cases where foreach has been used earlier.

 ## 2. Fire and forget
-Is is not necesary to use `await` with async.
+It is not necessary to use `await` with async.
 We can just call and async method and not use `await`.
 This way the method would complete when it wants.
 ```JavaScript
   fetch("analytics/activity?userId=100");
 ```